hmcts/cnp-flux-config/docs/app-deployment-v2.md

     ./bin/v2/add-namespace-to-env.sh <your namespace> <environment>
    ```

-## WorkLoad Identity
+## Workload Identity

 - We use Managed Identity to access keyvaults secrets in application.
 This should be created after namespace is created above.
 - Namespace creation steps above creates a service account with the same name as namespace.
-- We need to add the managed identity client id as an annotation to service account to use work load identity.
+- We need to add the managed identity client id as an annotation to service account to use Workload Identity.

 ### Add WorkLoad identity